About SnakePick

 As a general rule

-The soft gauges have more flexibility in the coils so if you’re still unsure, get a mixed pack of your best guess.
+The soft gauges have more flexibility in the coil and play like a Dunlop .60mm so if you’re still unsure, get a mixed pack of your best guess.
 The soft (white) gauges will comfortably stretch on!